BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 One of the main aspects of a biological community is its food web.
 The first models of population dynamics generally considered the interactions between only two species (e.g., @canale1970; @rosenzweig1963).
-However, in nature, food webs wherein two species only influence the behavior of the network are quite uncommon -- most networks are far more complex (@hastings1991).
+However, in nature, food webs wherein two species only influence the behaviour of the network are quite uncommon -- most networks are far more complex (@hastings1991).
 Therefore, several researchers asserted that every food web study should involve at least three species in order to capture that complexity (@price1980; @rosenzweig1973).